 Allocation holders can be categorized as those holding or not holding shares (Table 5).
 Allocation holders that do not hold shares must have obtained allocation through an allocation transfer from another account and are called allocation only accounts.
 Allocation holders with shares may also increase or decrease the amount of allocation within the account through an allocation transfer from or to another account.
 At the start of the program, 94% of allocation holders held shares.
-This percentage has been gradually declining over time, and is currently stabilized around 75% of allocation holders have shares.
-By share category, the overall trend is similar with a decrease in the percentage of allocation holders with shares.
+This percentage of allocation holders with shares has declined overall and within each share category.
+Currently, allocation holders with shares make up between 62% and 72% of all allocation holders.
 The decreases in allocation holders with shares may have resulted from a variety of factors.

-Factors that may influence the percentage of allocation holders with and without shares include: quota changes, shareholders that manage shares in related accounts, the ability for shareholders to obtain shares (e.g., availability or price), changes in harvesting behavior, and/or influences from the RS-IFQ program.
+Factors that may influence the percentage of allocation holders with and without shares include: quota changes, shareholders that manage shares in related accounts,2 the ability for shareholders to obtain shares (e.g., availability or price), changes in harvesting behavior, and/or influences from the RS-IFO program.
 Quota increases may allow allocation to be indirectly distributed among more participants through transfers, thereby increasing the percentage of allocation only holders.
-As the quota increases, those with shares receive a larger amount of allocation than under a smaller quota (e.g., 5% of 100 lb = 5lb, while 5% of 200 lb is 10 lb).
-If the allocation received by the fisherman is more than needed to land GT-IFO species, they may transfer allocation to another account that does not have shares, rather than land the allocation themselves.
+As the quota increases, those with shares receive a larger amount of allocation than under a smaller quota (e.g., 5% of 100 lb = 5 lb, while 5% of 200 lb is 10 lb).
+If the allocation received by the fisherman is more than needed to land GT-IFQ species, they may transfer allocation to another account that does not have shares, rather than land the allocation themselves.
 The number of related accounts may create more allocation only account holders, as participants aggregate shares into one account.
 Reduced availability or increased prices of shares may increase the percentage of allocation only holders, as shares become harder to obtain.
 Finally, participants mainly fishing in one IFQ program may obtain allocation in the other program to reduce discards of incidental catch, as these species commonly co-occur.
 In fact, the percentage of GT-IFQ vessels that also land red snapper has increased since the start of the program, and has been consistently around 90% in recent years (Table 6).

 Table 6: GT-IFQ vessels landing RS-IFQ

-Year % vessel overlap with
+Year % vessel overlap with RS-IFQ program

-1 Cal RS-IFQ program

 2010 78%

 2011 75%

 2012 77%

 2013 81%

 2014 83%

 2015 85%

 2016 87%

 2017 87%

 2018 91%

 2019 90%

 2020 91%

 2021 90%

+2022 92%